safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Proof of resource is the algorithm to determine nodes are honest.
 Farming is the process of obtaining new safecoins, and may also be used to refer to the algorithm that determines when new safecoins are issued.

-* farm rate vs network rate

-Farm rate is the rate at which a node may attempt to generate new coins.
-Nodes that are positive contributors to the network may attempt to mine more often than nodes that are negative contributors.

-Network rate is the rate at which the network releases new coins.

-* naming of personas

-PmidManager vs MpidManager is a bit of esoteric naming, among many others.
-Go on, get yourself confused reading the [safe vault conventions](https://github.com/maidsafe/safe_vault/blob/bae659e579a56e145159805ce87770174f2d678b/docs/conventions.md)

 There are surely others but these are some of the main ones.
 My main tip for novices is to make sure the use of 'maidsafe' and 'SAFE Network' are clear and consistent.

 Check out [How It Works](https://safenetwork.tech/how-it-works/) on the safenetwork website for more clarity.